Topics

 Music: Angela Aki

-Screenplay and direction: Ikko Ueda
+Screenplay and Directing: Kazuhiro Ueda

 Suzu Urano: Natsumi Kon/Sakurako Ohara (double cast) Shusaku Hojo: Naoto Kaiho/Ryodai Murai (double cast) Rin Shiraki: Aya Hirano/Reika Sakurai (double cast) Satoshi Mizuhara: Hayato Onozuka/Yui Kobayashi (double cast) Sumi Urano: Naru Komukai